Abdullah9202/Selenium-WebDriver-Browser---BOT-Game/README.md

-# Selenium and Web Scraping Examples
+# Selenium Web Scraping and Cookie Clicker Game

 This repository contains Python scripts demonstrating various examples of web scraping and automation using Selenium and BeautifulSoup libraries.